-Ammoniacum or Gum Ammoniacum is an aromatic resin named for its long association with the Oracle of the Temple of Ammon.
+Ammoniacum tears are collected from the plant Dorema Ammoniacum.
+It is an aromatic resin named for its long association with the Oracle of the Temple of Ammon.
 Originally located in Siwa Libya, the temple was an important religious center for the Egyptians and the ancient Greeks,

 Also known as Oshek or Veshek, Ammoniacum is burned to this day in the Moroccan Jewish tradition before the holy scrolls are removed from the temple ark.